Dr. Tijna Alekseeva

 Anna Salamero Boix

 Anna Salamero Boix completed her Bachelor's and Master's degree in Biomedical Sciences at the University of Lleida and the Autonomous University in Madrid (Spain).
 During her bachelor's and master's thesis in Dr. Squatrito's laboratory at the CNIO in Madrid (Spain), Anna worked on the identification of resistance to temozolomide in glioblastoma multiforme.
-She has been a PhD student in the Sevenich group since October 2016.
-In the context of her PhD thesis, Anna is working on anti-inflammatory signaling pathways in brain metastases.
+As part of her doctoral research, Anna is studying anti-inflammatory signaling pathways in brain metastases in the lab of Dr. Sevenich.

 Dr. Michael Schulz